Paying Off Medical School Debt: How Long it Takes & How to Do It

 Paying off Medical School Debt in 5 Steps

-Here are five steps to follow to manage med school debt repayment.
+Here are five steps to follow to manage medical school debt repayment.

 1. Prioritize your Loans